rubrikinc/terraform-provider-polaris/docs/resources/azure_private_container_registry.md

   json
   {
     "input": {
-      "approvalStatus": "APPROVED",
+      "approvalStatus": "ACCEPTED",
       "bundleVersion": "1.164",
+      "bundleMetadata": {
+        "eksVersion": "1.29"
       }
     }
+  }

-  Where approvalStatus can be either APPROVED or REJECTED. bundleVersion is the the bundle version being approved or rejected. bundleMetadata is optional.
+  Where approvalStatus can be either ACCEPTED or REJECTED. bundleVersion is the the bundle version being approved or rejected. eksVersion is the version of the customer's EKS cluster.
 ---

 # polaris_azure_private_container_registry (Resource)